 In previous newsletters, we’ve mentioned the LoyaltyLoop Affiliate Program, but we thought this might be a good time highlight it for your consideration.
-Just like the benefits your gain from LoyaltyLoop, help your customers gather feedback from their customers so they too can improve, boost their SEO and web presence with testimonials and online reviews, and help them discover new opportunities.
+Just like the benefits you gain from LoyaltyLoop, you can help your customers gather feedback from their customers so they too can improve, boost their SEO and web presence with testimonials and online reviews, and help them discover new opportunities.

 As an Affiliate, your only responsibility is to help your customers understand the value of LoyaltyLoop and direct them to sign-up via your LoyaltyLoop Affiliate Form.
 Here’s how it works:

 Sign-up as an Affiliate within your LoyaltyLoop account.
 Click your Username in the upper right then click Affiliate program.